-- your supplier no longer has to provide it, and you may choose to get replacement equipment from any supplier - a new 5-year period begins - you will rent from a supplier for 36 months - your supplier must then provide the oxygen equipment, supplies, and services for another 24 months - a new cycle begins every 5 years as long as oxygen equipment is medically necessary
+- Your supplier no longer has to provide it, and you may choose to get replacement equipment from any supplier. - A new 5-year period begins. - You rent from a supplier for 36 months. - Your supplier then provides the oxygen equipment, supplies, and services for another 24 months. - A new cycle begins every 5 years as long as oxygen equipment is medically necessary.